IDMNYU/IDM_Faculty_FAQ/f2022_covid_reference.md

 ## What if a student is missing multiple class meetings and has let me know they are ill?
 The provost's office has shared [this doc on teaching temporarily remote students](https://docs.google.com/document/d/1L_YRVvzu1Eee46ngieEW135CqprlNsgv6rdNGVE9bi4/edit)

-## What do i do if I have concerns about the student in general?
+## What do I do if I have concerns about the student in general?
 Just as in 'regular' times, [please raise a flag in Albert](https://www.nyu.edu/content/dam/nyu/studentSuccess/documents/refresh2020/Faculty_Raise%20a%20Flag(1).pdf), and email the student directly letting them know your concerns and what your expectations are.

 ## What happens if I'm sick/traveling/babysitter cancels?